google-deepmind/tensor_annotations/README.md

 (`.pyi`) files.

 Our stubs currently cover the following parts of the API.
 All operations are supported for rank 1, 2, 3 and 4 tensors, unless otherwise noted.
+Unary operators are also supported for rank 0 (scalar) tensors.

 #### TensorFlow